2017 Philadelphia Eagles season

-The Eagles defeated the Atlanta Falcons 15–10 in the Divisional Round and routed the Minnesota Vikings 38–7 in the NFC Championship.
+The Eagles defeated the Atlanta Falcons 15–10 in the Divisional Round and routed the Minnesota Vikings 38–7 in the NFC Championship Game.
 The win against the Falcons in the divisional round was their first playoff win since 2008, and their first at home since 2006.
-The Eagles were the first No. 1 seed in the playoffs since the NFL instituted playoff seeding in 1975 to be an underdog in the Divisional Round, and were also an underdog in the Conference Championship.
-In total, six Eagles players were selected for the Pro Bowl, including four first-time recipients.
-However, none of them participated due to preparations for Super Bowl LII.

 The Eagles defeated the New England Patriots by a score of 41–33 in Super Bowl LII for their first Super Bowl victory in franchise history.
 It was also their fourth NFL Championship, and their first league title since 1960.
 This was the second time the Eagles and Patriots battled in a Super Bowl; when they met in Super Bowl XXXIX, the Patriots won 24–21.
 Backup quarterback Nick Foles was named Super Bowl MVP.
 The Eagles defeated both Super Bowl teams from the previous NFL season (the New England Patriots and the Atlanta Falcons) in the playoffs, the third team to beat both of them this season, after the Carolina Panthers and Miami Dolphins.
 They also defeated both teams who had beaten them in their only two previous Super Bowl appearances: the Oakland Raiders in the regular season, who beat them in Super Bowl XV, and the Patriots in the Super Bowl, who previously beat them in Super Bowl XXXIX.
-The Eagles became the first team since the 1995 Dallas Cowboys to avenge a Super Bowl loss against a team who defeated them in a prior Super Bowl matchup.
+The Eagles became the first team since the 1995 Dallas Cowboys to avenge a Super Bowl loss against a team that defeated them in a prior Super Bowl matchup.
+The Eagles repeated that feat by winning another Super Bowl in 2024.